SirBitesalot/OCEAN/README.md

 One "Default" this includes the code for the "normal" world OCEAN.
 The other one "SSC" contains the code for SSC/Testflight OCEAN.
 Both contain a version running continously and one that is stoppable.
 This guide handels the recommended stoppable setup.
+ ".opt.yolol" files are optimized and thus harder to read because of that I also include non optimized version that are slightly easier to read.
+You only need to copy the ".opt.yolol" onto chips.
+If there is no ".opt.yolol" version that means I couldnt come up with an optimization that saved at leas one line.
 1. Place receivers as shown in the image

  ![Example with receiver numbering](https://i.imgur.com/GCQeCro.jpg)